-A goodnight sleep is not much to ask for, after a grueling day of work – be it at the office or the home.
+A goodnight sleep is not much to ask for, after a gruelling day of work – be it at the office or the home.
 At night nothing gives me a peaceful sleep than slipping into a nightwear after a warm bath – be it a nighty ( Checkout the tutorial to make a nighty) or my pyjama pants and tshirt combo.
 I am especially partial to the Pajama pants.
 They are the best wear for relaxing or sleeping or lazing around the home comfortably and modestly.

 Fabric suitable for the Pyjama Pants